burakayy7/blog--old/_posts/2021-06-06-IMU-Measurments.md

 But if you were to run the code, you will see that even if we don't apply any rotation on the device, the ouptut line will have a positive slope.
 Meaning that it thinks we are rotating at a constant velocity, even if we aren't.
 This phenomenon is known as gyro drift.
 Because the value is drifting off.

 At this point, I had realized that the BNO055 9-axis IMU is much higher quality than the MPU6050.
 It's also what Mr. McWhorter uses.
-So I ordered on and hooked it up to my Arduino Nano, and this time, fully followed his tutorials.
+So I ordered and hooked it up to my Arduino Nano, and this time, fully followed his tutorials.

 And the BNO055 still had drift, but it was a bit more subtle.